-In this Mindfulness Meditation Retreat "Coming Home to Self-Compassion", you are invited to come home to self-kindness, to meet the friend within.
+In this Mindful Self-Compassion Retreat called "Coming Home to Self-Compassion", you are invited to come home to self-kindness, to meet the friend within.
 This is an invitation to befriend yourself, to rest, to recharge, to find balance.
 All through the retreat, you will be guided in an easy and natural way to be present, in a warm friendship with yourself, while remaining silent.
 This is an opportunity for beginners as well as others who have already started mindfulness, to deepen and to refresh their practice to ease their struggles, to find peace, to access inner joy and wisdom.

 Marie Bloomfield, clinical psychologist and John Julian, social worker, both Senior Certified Mindful Self-Compassion Teachers, will guide you in the practice of mindfulness and self-compassion so, you can be present to the on-goings of your mind and be able to attend to your needs in a compassionate way.